RechieKho/brisklance/README.md

 To setup brisklance, you will need to download the `brisklance.zip` from the [release page](https://github.com/RechieKho/brisklance/releases).
 Then, extract the files and place it under `res://addons/brisklance` directory as it matches the directories shown in [Directories Description](#directories-descriptions)

+> [!CAUTION]
+> The user should exclude the `res://addons/brisklance/manager` from exporting.
+> This is because it includes development-specific files, such as tools scripts that uses `EditorInterface` that would fail in exports, and sensitive data, such as Github API access keys.

 However, if you are attempting to create plugins that could be installed via brisklance, it would be wise to utilize this repository as a template.
 This is because this template already set up the necessary github workflow to publish your plugin in the format acceptable to brisklance.